 Like Invisalign, they are designed to blend with the natural color of your teeth.
 And like metal braces, they utilize brackets and wires.
 However, they use ceramic brackets instead of metallic ones.
 These brackets tend to be transparent and inconspicuous.

 These types of braces are more brittle and larger than traditional ones.
 This makes them quite susceptible to breakage; thus you should reconsider getting them if you play rough sports.
 If you’re thinking about getting braces for your child, ceramic braces may not be the best idea.
 They may not be responsible enough to maintain them.

 Seeking Out an Orthodontist to Straighten Your Teeth

 If you’ve decided to use Invisalign or braces to align your teeth, the next step is looking for the right orthodontist for you.
 It may be worthwhile to consider someone that’s closest to your home or office.
 This way, you won’t have to spend too much time commuting to their office for check-ups and appointments.
 Shop around for recommendations.
 This will ensure you’re sure of the kind of service you can expect.
 Better oral health and beautiful smiles start with making the first appointment.
-For more information, please contact our offices today.
+For more information, contact Nowlin Orthodontics and get your free orthodontic consultation.